Explains our responsibilities and how we are working with other bodies during the coronavirus pandemic.

 Wales’ seven health boards are responsible for planning and providing community and hospital-based NHS healthcare and mental health services for their local populations.
 They are independent organisations but take their strategic direction from the Welsh Government.

-The health boards, together with Velindre NHS Trust (which provides specialist cancer care) and the Welsh Ambulance Services NHS Trust, are enacting their plans to respond to the coronavirus pandemic.
-These focus on increasing critical care capacity, the number of ventilators and overall hospital bed numbers, including through the development of temporary field hospitals.
+The health boards, together with Velindre NHS Trust (which provides specialist cancer care) and the Welsh Ambulance Services NHS Trust, are continuing to respond to the coronavirus pandemic.